ResearchComputing/Documentation/docs/programming/coding-best-practices.md

 ### Whitespace and Tabbing

 Whitespace and tabbing are critical for organizing code.
-Whitespace is essentially any bit of space in your code that is not taken up by physical characters.
+Whitespace is any space in your code that is not taken up by physical characters.
 Tabbing is one way to create whitespace in consistent units using the ‘tab’ key.
-Many languages ignore whitespace and tabbing all together, so it is important to ensure your code is correctly tabbed and you utilize whitespace to segment your code into neat blocks.
+While some languages ignore whitespace and tabbing all together, others entirely rely on the concept.
+Because of this, it is important to ensure your code is consistently organized.
 Whitespace and tabbing are often used to clarify nested loops and logical statements.
 Let’s look at some examples of C code that demonstrate the effect of whitespace.